bain-cs111/bain-cs111.github.io/pages/_lectures/week05_lecture01.md

 2. Here's a program; here's what we want to get out of it; here's what we get; fix it.

-Examples on the Practice Quiz (which will be released Monday evening).
+Examples on the Practice Quiz.
 3. Write a valid test for the given function definition Covers everything up to and including Lecture 9 (Manipulating Composite Data)